joshuajz/Borg/README.md

 sudo service postgresql start
 # Result will be similar to: * Starting PostgreSQL 13 database server
 ```
 5. Note your server's port using `sudo service postgresql status`.
 The output will be similar to: `13/main (port 5433): online`.
 Place the port in the .env file.
+You could also run: `sudo netstat -plunt |grep postgres` to get an output of what port(s) postgresql is listening to.
 6. NOTE: You can shut down the Postgresql server with `sudo service postgresql stop`

 ### Borg Setup